 - Lack of testing!!
 This is a problem with every new developer and self-taught developers are by definition, “new”.
 Otherwise, they would be experienced.
 When I test a new problem in one of our games, I test that it works when I get it right, when it get it wrong, when I leave it blank.
 I don’t just check if it goes on to the next part of the game but I also check if the answer was written correctly to the database.
 I test it in multiple browsers.
 Then, I assign it to someone else to test on multiple operating systems.
 (I can do that because I’m the president of the company.
 If you aren’t, then you should be testing it on multiple operating systems yourself.).
 I looked at it in the debugger and it did not show any errors is not testing!

-I am NOT impressed by hackathons, no, not even if you won something, but that is another post.
+Hackathons don’t impress me, no; not even if you won something, but that is another post.